|One-day Qualifiers||Super Tournaments|

 FLW expects strict adherence to the following rules by all contestants.
 Additionally, FLW suggests that co-anglers share fuel expenses with their boater partner to help offset the high cost of boat operation.
 FLW also recommends the use of nonpuncturing culling clips for marking fish and livewell additives like Rejuvenade to help promote the healthy release of bass.
 In the event of an emergency, please call 911 first and then notify the tournament director.

 Payback is based on the number of paid entries for each tournament.
 Participation is open only to members of FLW who are 16 years of age or older.
 Any person under the age of 18 (19 in Alabama and Nebraska) entering a tournament must also have the signature of a parent or legal guardian in the provided space on the entry form.
 Any person’s participation in any tournament is at the sole discretion of FLW officials.
+Any person who, in the judgment of the tournament director, is disabled or handicapped in such a manner as to unfairly hinder his or her boater or co-angler partner or compromise his or her safety or the safety of his or her boater or co-angler partner may not be eligible to participate.
 All contestants must have a valid fishing license for the waters they fish.

 Chevy Wild Card eligibility: Contestants who pay an entry fee prior to the tournament for all five tournaments in a division, fish at least two tournaments in the same division and do not qualify for regional competition in any division are eligible to compete in the Chevy Wild Card.
 To maintain Chevy Wild Card eligibility, entry fees may not be transferred or refunded (except for waiting list anglers not accepted into a tournament).
 Boater and co-angler pairing priority will be based on date and time of entry.